probinso/ppaml-eval-tools/doc/getting-started.md

     % mkdir ~/ppaml-sandbox
     % cd ~/ppaml-sandbox

-In this document, we will work through the CP1 solution that is included with the PPAML tools distribution.
+In this document, we will work through the CP1 solution that is distributed to ppaml-eval-tools-X/ .
 Copy the files from the ekm_slam_solution/ subdirectory of the tools distribution to your
 sandbox: